We Finally Know When Ryan Reynolds Will Be Transforming Into Pikachu

 We finally know when Ryan Reynolds will become the cutest Pokemon.
-The Hollywood Reporter reports that the movie will hit theaters on May 10, 2019.
+The Hollywood Reporter reports that the movie will hit cinemas on 10th May 2019.
 Filming will begin in January, so Reynolds better brush up his Pikachu skills.

 Original post follows.